 When you try to use it, you may have problems with permanent twists and bends in the cord, which are even more likely to become damaged during use.
 A damaged extension cord is a dangerous extension cord.

 Looking for more garage storage ideas?
-Here is our guide on how to store a motorcycle in your garage.
+Here are our guides on how to store a television or motorcycle in your garage.